jmunixusers/presentations/git301/index.md

 ---
 # Step 13b - Remove your development branch remotely

-To remote a branch you pushed to GitHub, you can prefix it with a colon.
+To remove a branch you pushed to GitHub, you can prefix it with a colon.
 For example:

 `git push origin :add-yourname`